jairzinhosantos/ocr-gpt-4o/README.md

 # OCR Model :robot:

-**`Recently, OpenAI launched the GPT-4o model, claimed to be the most powerful model to date.
+**`GPT-4o model is claimed to be the most powerful model to date.
 This project explores its OCR capabilities within a simple OCR Model.`**

 ## :mag: Overview
 This project develops a OCR Model utilizing the latest and most powerful GPT-4o model from OpenAI.
 The model processes images and extracts text using OCR capabilities, integrating these functionalities into a application built with Flask.
 The application can be run locally.[^1]